Home

 References in Microsoft Word

-It will ask you if you want to replace your current TOC.
+Word will ask if you want to replace the current TOC.
 Click OK.

-Next, you’ll need to add a bookmark to the TOC.
-Highlight the word Contents at the top of the table of contents.
-Navigate to the Insert tab.
-Under the Links heading, select Bookmark.
-Label the bookmark TOC.
+After that, you’ll want to add a bookmark to the table of contents.
+Highlight the word Contents at the top of the page.
+Then go to the Insert tab.
+Under Links, click Bookmark.
+Name the bookmark TOC.

 Table of contents in Microsoft Word

-Tip: Amazon now supports EPUB uploads too, but a properly-prepared DOCX works great if you follow the steps above.
+Tip: Amazon supports EPUB uploads now too, but a properly formatted DOCX still works really well if you follow the steps above.

-Hint: You can also search for a Word template to download and transfer your text into.
-There are free and paid template options out there made expressly for MS Word.
-These still often require some trial and error to get the proper book format.
+You can also look for a Word template and paste your manuscript into that instead.
+There are free and paid options out there made specifically for Word.
+Just know that even with templates, there’s usually still some trial and error involved.

 Book Size and Page Setup

-Before you can do anything, you need to decide which size your book will be.
-There are several different options available.
+Before you do anything else, you need to decide what size your book will be.

 Page size in Microsoft Word